-- 1) Start with a historical photograph or painting, preferably with a variety of characters. (i.e. John Brown's trial) - 2) Ask students: What do you see?
+1) Start with a historical photograph or painting, preferably with a variety of characters. (i.e. John Brown's trial)

+2) Ask students: What do you see?
 Who are these people?
 What are they wearing?
 What does that tell us about them?
 Where is the focus of the piece?
+What does that tell us about it?
+Was it created or taken from the actual time period or was it created later?
+How could this change the interpretation of the piece?

-What does that tell us about it? - 3) If students do not get to identification on their own, then you can identify the characters and situation in the picture for them. (historical figures, soldiers, slaves, etc.) - 4) This is a good time to review the historical background of this event what time period was this?
+3) If students do not get to identification on their own, then you can identify the characters and situation in the picture for them. (historical figures, soldiers, slaves, etc.)

+4) This is a good time to review the historical background of this event - what time period was this?
 What do we know about that time period?
 What were the historical perspectives being formed during this time?
 (John Brown- he was arrested for leading a slave revolt, raiding a weapons bunker at Harpers Ferry, VA.
-At this time in history, two historical perspectives you might have found would have been abolitionists and anti-abolitionists.) - 5) Have volunteer students come to the front of the classroom and re-enact the painting or photograph.
-Each student will choose a character and mimic their still expression, pose, and placement eventually recreating the entire picture. - 6) Ask the students to think about the character they've chosen and what their perspective would be about the situation at hand (How would a soldier feel having to escort John Brown to prison?
+At this time in history, two historical perspectives you might have found would have been abolitionists and anti-abolitionists.)

+5) Have volunteer students come to the front of the classroom and re-enact the painting or photograph.
+Each student will choose a character and mimic their still expression, pose, and placement - eventually recreating the entire picture.

+6) Ask the students to think about the character they've chosen and what their perspective would be about the situation at hand (How would a soldier feel having to escort John Brown to prison?
 Is the soldier from the North or the South?
 How would a slave feel about John Brown?
 How would the judges feel after convicting him?
-Was it an easy or a hard decision?) - 7) After the students have thought about their character's perspective, the teacher will one by one tap on the shoulder each student in the tableau.
+Was it an easy or a hard decision?)

+7) After the students have thought about their character's perspective, the teacher will - one by one - tap on the shoulder of each student in the tableau.
 When the student is tapped, they will say out loud one emotion they think they're character is feeling.
-The teacher may ask, "Why is your character feeling that way?" - 8) The teacher will then go around the tableaus and tap each student on the shoulder a second time.
+The teacher may ask, "Why is your character feeling that way?"

+8) The teacher will then go around the tableaus and tap each student on the shoulder a second time.
 This time, the student must respond with a phrase of dialogue they're character would think or say.
-Once again, the teacher may ask, "Why would your character say these things?" - 9) The activity may be repeated as many times as needed, with different paintings/photographs or the same.
+Once again, the teacher may ask, "Why would your character say these things?"

+9) The activity may be repeated as many times as needed, with different paintings/photographs or the same.
 Students may be rotated out until everyone has a chance.